ErDanieh/ErDanieh/README.md

 ### Bienvenido a ErDanieh 😋
 ### Hi!!
 Wellcome to my Profile
-In this profile i'm currently uploading the project that i made on the UA university, whith the goal to help all my career mates
+In this profile i'm currently uploading the project that i made at the UA university, whith the goal to help all my career mates

 - 🌱 I’m currently learning Hyperledger Fabric and improving my skills at the frontEnd
 - 💬 If you need something you can mail me :)